codio/site/source/docs/getting-started.html.markdown

 - Python (2.7.3)
 - Git, Mercurial & SVN

-But you can also install many other languages, database, components and frameworks extrenely easily using [Codio Box Parts](/docs/boxes/box-parts).
+But you can also install many other languages, database, components and frameworks extremely easily using [Codio Box Parts](/docs/boxes/box-parts).

 ##5.
 Tutorials & How To's
 We have an ever growing range of [Tutorials and How To's](/docs/specifics) that are well worth checking out.